On This Page[Hide][Show]

 Duties and Responsibilities

-- Drilling Engineers are responsible for exploring and extracting oil from wells.
+- Drilling engineers are responsible for exploring and extracting oil from wells.
 They are also responsible for maintaining the drill and other tools that are used in the extraction process.

 - Offshore Installation Managers (OIMs) manage all offshore activities on an oil or gas rig, including maintenance, project work, and training.
 They are responsible for ensuring that workers follow all processes and procedures.